omaraflak/autodiff/README.md

 If your calculations involve functions I didn't mention above, then you can write your own operations and provide their derivative.

+Thus, neither of the examples below needs to be implemented this way, they use operations already defined (*,+,exp).
+There are just for the sake of example.

 ### Monadic operations

 <img src="https://latex.codecogs.com/gif.latex?\inline&space;f&space;:&space;R&space;\mapsto&space;R" title="f : R \mapsto R" />